 What You Need to Know About Short Term Disability Benefits And Pregnancy

-Having a short term disability policy can be a great way to supplement your income when you are out for maternity leave.
+Having a short term disability insurance policy can be a great way to supplement your income when you are out for maternity leave.
+Many major insurance companies, such as Cigna, Lincoln, Unum, Hartford, Standard, and MetLife offer short term disability policies.
 There are always many questions regarding short term disability and pregnancy:

 - Can you apply for short term disability while pregnant?